Advanced-computer-lab-2024/Roammate/README.md

 <summary>Seller</summary>

 - **Profile Management**: Create, update, and manage a seller profile, including descriptions, and upload images to showcase products effectively.
-- **Product Management**: Add, update, and delete products, including details like name, price, description, and images, with the ability to manage stock levels.
+- **Product Management**: Add, update, and delete products, including details like name, price, description, and images, with the ability to manage stock levels, view, search, filter or sort all available products, archive and unarchive a product.
 - **Sales Insights**: View and filter sales reports by product, date, or month, and track revenue trends.
 - **Customer Interaction**: Respond to tourist inquiries or feedback related to products.
 - **Stock Monitoring**: Receive low-stock notifications to restock promptly and ensure availability.